OfficialPhilcomm/stream-pico/readme.md

 To make it as easy as possible to create a new config, I created a small webapp that allows you to drag and drop elements and import an existing config.
 It then gives you the json which can then be dropped as `setup.json` onto the Pico's root.

 The webapp can be found here: https://philcomm.dev/stream_pico

+## Disable CIRCUITPY drive
+To disable `CIRCUITPY` drive whenever the device is connected, go into the `boot.py` and uncomment `storage.disable_usb_drive()`.
+If you want to work on the device, first run `remount.py` through Thonny, then comment `storage.disable_usb_drive()`, and reconnect the device.
+Now you are able to change files.